timholy/Revise.jl/docs/src/index.md

 "Hello, world"
 ```

-Now we're going to test that the `Example` module lacks a function named `f`:
+Now we're going to check that the `Example` module currently lacks a function named `f`:

 ```julia
 julia> Example.f()
 ERROR: UndefVarError: f not defined
 ```

-But we really want `f`, so let's add it.
+But say we really want `f`, so let's add it.
 You can either navigate to the source code (at `.julia/dev/Example/src/Example.jl`)
 in an editor manually, or you can use Julia to open it for you: